 Jenny is a National Board Certified Health and Wellness Coach at the Mayo Clinic Healthy Living Program where she collaborates with guests to make desired behavior change in the areas of weight management, exercise, nutrition and stress management.
 She holds a bachelor’s degree in Community Health Education from the University of Wisconsin-La Crosse.
 After graduation she managed a fitness facility where her passion for helping individuals create healthy habits grew.
 This passion led her to a position doing telephonic health and wellness coaching with individuals from all walks of life, from all corners of the United States.
 Telephonic coaching was instrumental in honing both her verbal and non-verbal coaching skills.
 Since joining the Mayo Clinic Healthy Living Program in 2015 she has found great joy in the mix of both in person coaching, and telephonic coaching.
 Jenny feels it is truly an honor to be a part of an individual’s wellness journey and to be able to witness their transformation.
 This is what drives her to continue to learn and grow as both an individual and a wellness coach.

 Melissa Mapes is a National Board Certified Health and Wellness Coach at the Mayo Clinic Healthy Living Program.
 For over 15 years, she has worked with individuals on behavior change strategies on the topics of weight management, exercise, nutrition and stress management.
 She holds a dual bachelor’s degree in Kinesiology and in Human Nutrition from Kansas State University.
-She holds multiple wellness coaching certifications and is a certified Exercise Physiologist through American College of Sports Medicine.
+She holds multiple wellness coaching certifications and also volunteers as a lay counselor for a local non-for-profit organization.
 Melissa is a faculty member of the Mayo Clinic Wellness Coach Training Program and finds passion and purpose in working with training participants through mentoring opportunities and teaching best practice strategies.

 Angie has been with the Mayo Clinic Healthy Living Program since January 2014.
 She is a Registered Dietitian Nutritionist who works with adults to achieve lifestyle goals in weight management and overall health and wellness.
 She studied dietetics at the University of Wisconsin-Madison and completed her dietetic internship at the Hines VA Hospital in Illinois.
 She obtained a certificate of training in Adult, Child, and Adolescent Weight Management from the Commission on Dietetic Registration.
 Past experiences include working in employee wellness and with adults and families to make sustainable healthy lifestyle practices at a local fitness facility.
 Angie is currently pursuing a Master’s in Public Health.

 Nolan is a National Board Certified Health and Wellness Coach at the Mayo Clinic Healthy Living Program where he collaborates with guests on taking steps toward their vision of wellness.
 Nolan shares his enthusiasm for research and education around Non-Exercise Activity Thermogenesis (NEAT) at every opportunity.
-He serves as team lead for NEAT offerings and has developed NEAT: Burn Calories Without Exercising, and The NEAT Experience: Sit Less, Move More.
 In addition to coaching and providing education around NEAT, Nolan has a background in exercise training and evaluating fitness.
 He holds a Bachelor of Science degree in Kinesiology-Human Performance & Health Promotion from the University of Wisconsin-Eau Claire and a Master of Science in Kinesiology-Sports Conditioning; Corrective Exercise & Orthopedic Rehabilitation from A.T.
 Still University.
 He is certified by the American College of Sports Medicine as an Exercise Physiologist, and certified by the National Strength and Conditioning Association as a Strength and Conditioning Coach.
 With a passion for health, helping and serving others, and a never-ending thirst for knowledge, Nolan strives to inspire, motivate, and empower his clients toward greater wellness and sustainable lifestyle change.

 Karin Pyan is a Nationally Board Certified Health and Wellness Coach at the Mayo Clinic – Healthy Living Program.
 She is passionate about helping individuals reach their potential in wellness areas of nutrition, physical activity and resilience.
 In her role as a Certified Wellness Coach, Karin collaborated in clinical research to implement wellness coaching with pre-diabetic patients, exploring the impacts of coaching in the clinical care model.
 Since 1981, Karin has worked with individuals making positive behavior change, initially as a Recreational Therapist in the Department of Psychiatry and Psychology.
 As a therapist working in group sessions, she assisted individuals in finding enhanced wellbeing.
 In 2001, this desire to help others, led Karin to her career in wellness coaching at the Mayo Clinic Tobacco Quit Line.
 She earned the Mayo Clinic Merit of Excellence Award for her team’s contributions in earning accreditation of Quit Line programs.
 Karin and her colleagues launched the Mayo Clinic Lifestyle Coaching Program providing Fortune 500 companies with telephonic coaching services across the nation.
 As a Mentor Coach in the Mayo Clinic Wellness Coach Training Program, Karin enjoys guiding others in their pursuit of personal growth and sharing her career coaching experiences to benefit new practitioners in the field.

 Therese Shumaker has worked in the field of Nutrition and Wellness for over 25 years.
 She is a Registered and Licensed Dietitian.
 She has a Masters’ Degrees in Exercise Science and Counseling.
 She received academic appointment from the Mayo Clinic as Instructor in Nutrition in 2014.
 She is the Coordinator of Addiction Programming at the Mayo Clinic-Nicotine Dependence Center where she helps patients in a variety of settings (outpatient, inpatient and residential).
-She is certified as a Tobacco Treatment Specialist, serving as a course facilitator for the Mayo TTS program and speaks nationally on motivational interviewing.
-She is a nationally certified Wellness Coach and serves as faculty in the Mayo Clinic Wellness Coaching Program.
+She is certified as a Tobacco Treatment Specialist, serving as a course facilitator for the Mayo TTS program and speaks nationally on motivational interviewing and serves as faculty in the Mayo Clinic Wellness Coaching Program.

 Mandy Strong is a National Board Certified Health and Wellness Coach at the Mayo Clinic Healthy Living Program where she supports clients in making desired health behavioral changes in areas like weight management, nutrition, exercise and stress management.
 She holds a Bachelor’s of Science Degree in the Social Science field and has been practicing as a Health and Wellness Coach for over 10 years.
 Prior to her experience of working at the Healthy Living Program, Mandy was a telephonic wellness coach with the Mayo Clinic Lifestyle Coaching Program which provided companies across the nation with the option to receive telephonic coaching services through their employer or insurance company.
 Mandy considers it an honor to have the opportunity to partner with people as they make changes in their lives and work towards becoming an even better version of themselves.
 This love of working with people was one significant factor that drew her to the field of wellness coaching as well as to begin working as a mentor coach with the Mayo Clinic Wellness Coaching Program.